Accordion: Use in classical music

-French composer Henri Dutilleux used an accordion in both his late song cycles Correspondances (2003) and Le Temps l'Horloge (2009).
+French composer Henri Dutilleux used an accordion in both his late song cycles Correspondences (2003) and Le Temps L'Horloge (2009).
 Russian-born composer Sofia Gubaidulina has composed solos, concertos, and chamber works for accordion.
 Astor Piazzolla's concert tangos are performed widely.
-Piazzolla performed on the bandoneon, but his works are performed on either bandoneon or accordion.
+Piazzolla performed on the bandoneon, but his works are also performed on or accordion.
+Dr. William schimmel and "The Tango Project" recorded a number of hit recordings and appeared in the movie Scent of a Woman with Al Pacino which earned Pacino an Oscar.
+Their recordings were used in many films.

 Australia

 The earliest mention of the novel accordion instrument in Australian music occurs in the 1830s.

 The accordion initially competed against cheaper and more convenient reed instruments such as mouth organ, concertina and melodeon.

 Frank Fracchia was an Australian accordion composer and copies of his works "My dear, can you come out tonight" and "Dancing with you" are preserved in Australian libraries.

 Other Australian composers who arranged music for accordion include Reginald Stoneham.

 The popularity of the accordion peaked in the late 1930s and continued until the 1950s.

 The accordion was particularly favoured by buskers.